daniel-achee/ece209-project/README.md

 ![Table 3](resources/Table3.PNG)

-_Table 3 : Computation time [ms] of instrumented homomorphic encryption functions for BFV encryption schemes provided by the SEAL library, computed using the Raspberry Pi 4._

 ![Table 4](resources/Table4.PNG)

-_Table 4 : Computation time [ms] of instrumented homomorphic encryption functions for CKKS encryption schemes provided by the SEAL library, computed using the Raspberry Pi 4._

 As we would expect, the Raspberry Pi 4 computation time increased exponentially with increasing polynomial degree used.
 Note that for some low polynomial cases (1024 and 2048), some functions are